 On June 23, 2006, I walked out of the hospital with a five pound baby, a couple of monitors, a bag of medicine, a handful of prescriptions, a list of doctor appointments and a portable O2 tank.
 The day we left Lenox Hill Hospital was bittersweet since many of the nurses and doctors had become like family to me.
 Every single picture of the occasion is blurry since even the friend behind the camera was weeping.

 On June 23, 2006, Eliza, my Mom, Dad and I strolled 500 yards to my apartment, an apartment from which I could see the NICU every day and night.

 That walk on June 23, 2006 was the first time in her 100 days on this earth that Eliza had seen a blue sky, the sun, a tree, smelled a flower or even saw a good old NYC pigeon.
-We were brave and took an extra lap … Continue reading
+We were brave and took an… Continue reading